openlibhums/books/docs/USER_GUIDE.md

 using the ‘import books’ option.
 This is commonly used for migrations.

 Metadata can be imported using a .csv file encoded in UTF-8 [^1] with certain headers.
-There is an example import here, with pre-prepared
+An example import with pre-prepared headers is coming soon.
-headers: books plugin example import \[hyperlink to file\].

 These headers are: